For a person who receives a Waiver of Process Consent to Probate in a New York estate, their first question is “should I sign it?”

 Waiver of Judicial Account, Receipt, Release, Refunding and Indemnification

 Waiver of Judicial Account is different than a Waiver of Process.
 It’s usually presented to a beneficiary before they get money from an estate as a condition – you don’t get the money unless you sign the waiver.
 This is the Executor or Administrator protecting themselves from the beneficiary turning around and claiming that they are short-changed.
 Even though this is a waiver of Judicial account, some sort of semi-official account is expected before such waiver is signed even if the relationship between the Executor and Beneficiary is good and there is trust, just to make sure that all assets are being distributed correctly and there is no overreaching by the Executor or Administrator.
 In many estates, it is better to receive the full Judicial accounting, to make sure that nothing is missing from the estate.
 Consult your estate attorney to see what is right for you.

 If you received a Waiver of Process Consent to Probate, speak with an attorney.
 My name is Albert Godwin, and I have been a New York estate attorney for over a decade.

-Call the Law Offices of Albert Goodwin at (212) 233-1233, New York estate, guardianship, wills, trust, Medicaid and probate lawyer, and make an appointment to discuss the Waiver of Process Consent to Probate that you have received.
+We at the Law Offices of Albert Goodwin are here for you.
+We are located in New York, NY.
+You can call us at 718-509-9774 or send us an email at [email protected].
+You can make an appointment to discuss the Waiver of Process Consent to Probate that you have received.